nelsyeung/PoGoTools/README.md

 - List all Pokemon with their CP and IV.
 - Sort the listed Pokemon by their real name, CP or IV.
 - Filter the list of Pokemon to a certain CP and IV.
+- Transfer Pokemon based on your own criteria

 ## Installation
 You need to have `Python` and `pip` installed on your computer.
 Please refer to other online